openwrt/packages/net/pppossh/README.md

 - `ipaddr`, local ip address to be assigned.
 - `peeraddr`, peer ip address to be assigned.
 - `ssh_options`, extra options for the ssh client.
+- `peer_pppd_options`, extra options for the pppd command run on the peer side.
 - `use_hostdep`, set it to `0` to disable the use of `proto_add_host_dependency`.
 This is mainly for the case that the appropriate route to `server` is not registered to `netifd` and thus causing a incorrect route being setup.

 ## Tips